git-Harrison/git-Harrison/README.md

 <br>

 ### 👩‍💻 About me
-#### I am using this repository for personal projects and portfolio purposes.
-I would appreciate it if you could notify me of any issues or provide feedback
+#### I am using this repository for personal projects and portfolio purposes.<br> I would appreciate it if you could notify me of any issues or provide feedback

 ### ⭐ Skill ⭐